magento/merchdocs/src/sales/checkout-step1-shipping.md

 ![]({% link images/images/select-in-store-delivery.png %}){: .zoom}
 _Checkout: Shipping Method_

 This shipping method allows for a pickup location to be selected.
 If the customer has an account, the default pickup location address is entered automatically, but can be changed if needed.
-Click **Select other** and a list of the available pickup locations appear.
+When the customers clicks **Select other**, a list of the available pickup locations appears.

 ![]({% link images/images/select-in-store-delivery-populated.png %}){: .zoom}
 _Checkout: Default Pickup Location_

-For more information about how to enable this shipping method, see [In-store Delivery]({% link shipping/shipping-in-store-delivery.md %}) feature.
+For more information about how to enable this method, see [In-store Delivery]({% link shipping/shipping-in-store-delivery.md %}).

 ## Ship to a different address